Frequently asked questions

 You’ll see the reduced prices on the first bill you receive after 28 March 2016 and we’ll review your payments about once every 6 months to make sure they’re at the right level for the amount of energy you use.
-Your reduced prices will be reflected in your overall payments from 16 February 2015.

-Your unit rates will fall the first time you top up your card or key after 16 February 2015.
+Your unit rates will fall the first time you top up your card or key from 28 March 2016.

 It’s the wholesale costs for gas that have come down enough that we’re able to lower our prices for our customers.
 There hasn’t been so much movement in the electricity market and so we are not changing these at the moment.

 Most of our tariffs let you fix prices up front so you know what to expect over a fixed period, so they aren’t affected by price changes.
 Our Standard tariff is variable, which means that where we are able to cut prices, we do.
 Customers on our Feel Good Fix (April 2017 or May 2017) gas tariffs will also benefit from the price cut in accordance with the terms and conditions of these tariffs, which are no longer on sale.